skarlekar/aws-gcp-proxy-serverless/README.md

 ## aws-gcp-proxy
 The aws-gcp-proxy is the service that will be deployed on AWS.
 It is a Python-based service that will take an image URL passed through the HTTP request and send it to the *Cloud Function* deployed on GCP.

-In a typical use, you will use it to detect the content of an image uploaded to a S3 bucket to detect the nature of the image's content and take appropriate actions based on the result.
+In a typical use, you will use it to detect the content of an image uploaded to a S3 bucket and take appropriate actions based on the result.
 For instance, you could use it to blur/reject the image based on the vulgarity or get the image label and chain it to another service that will translate the labels to multiple languages to cater to your customer needs.

 The image URL should be passed as an HTTP parameter named **imageUri**.
 If this parameter is missing the service uses a default image URL to detect and return the contents.